BlueprintTechnologies/blueprint-Databricks-genAI-chatbot-accelerator/README.md

 To demonstrate this use case, this accelerator starts with raw data data in the form of a publicly available employee handbook.
 We use Valve's New Employee Handbook, which aside from being a fun read, is publicly available with a full path to the [PDF](https://cdn.cloudflare.steamstatic.com/apps/valve/Valve_NewEmployeeHandbook.pdf).

+Some of the technical benefits of this accelerator:
+- Create a new catalog in Unity Catalog with bronze and silver tables and a managed volume
+- Extract and load PDF content into Unity Catalog using AutoLoader
+- Leverage Databricks Vector Search to create and store document embeddings
+- Leverage Databricks Vector Search and Delta Sync to create and sync a vector index with a Delta table
+- Leverage the llama2-70B-Chat model through with Databricks Foundation Model endpoint
+- Create a chat bot within a Databricks notebook

 ![A look at the chatbot from this accelerator](./images/hr-chatbot-in-notebook.png)

 ## About This Accelerator